Back to Home Page or Contents Page or Past and present beliefs or Index

 Kan Yu is the proper term of Feng Shui.
 Kan means the theory of cosmology

-to the theory of time and location in the Chinese history.
-In ancient time,
+refer to the theory of time and location in the Chinese history.
+In

-atlas was called "Yu Tu ", picture of Yu.
-Yu here also means the
+ancient time, atlas was called "Yu Tu ", picture of Yu.
+Yu here also means

-earth.
-Another explanation of these two words (Jun-Sheng, Shu) is Kan means
+the earth.
+Another explanation of these two words (Jun-Sheng, Shu) is Kan

 and Yu m ans depression.
 The basic principle of Kan Yu is to identify the loci of Qi flow on and under the ground and also compute the strength of Qi in term of time.
 Qi is an abstract term to represent an intangible current at which vegetation growth well, the macro or micro-climate is stable and human being live happily.
 The theory claim that no matter life or death located at a point of concentrated Qi will receive the good influence of Qi.
 Di Li is another ancient term to describe Kan Yu.
 In fact, nowadays the Chinese translation of geography in academics is called Di Li.
 In Yi Jing, The Classic of Change, say "looking up to have the vision of astrology, looking down to understand Di Li".
 However, in ancient time Di Li is not equal to modern geography.
 A westerner, Chatley (Ren- Kui.
 Li), tried to define Di Li as " an art to find the best location of life and death in order to harmonize with the cosmic breath".
 However, this term is mot recommended to represent Kan Yu because of missing in astrological and timing elements in Kan Yu theory.